CDingerdis/bucky/README.md

 ### Manual setup

-Create an initializer in app/initializers/ which calls Buckaroo::Config.configure.
+Create an initializer in app/initializers/ which calls Bucky::Config.configure.
 Websitekey and Secret are two variables that need to be present.
 You can find these in your Buckaroo dashboard.

 ```initializers/buckaroo.rb```

 ``` ruby
-Buckaroo::Config.configure(
+Bucky::Config.configure(
   endpoint: "https://testcheckout.buckaroo.nl/nvp/",
   secret: "very-secret",
   websitekey: "very-secure"